iCharlesHu/swift-experimental-subprocess/README.md

             - `Subprocess.resume()`
     - `Subprocess.runDetached`:
         - Introduced `Subprocess.runDetached` as a top level API and sibling to all `Subprocess.run` methods.
 This method allows you to spawn a subprocess **WITHOUT** needing to wait for it to finish.
+    - Updated `.standardOutput` and `.standardError` properties on `Subprocess` to be `AsyncSequence<Data, any Error>` instead of `AsyncSequence<UInt8, any Error>`.
+        - The previous design, while more "traditional", leads to performance problems when the subprocess outputs large amount of data

 ## Introduction